PavanRangani/docs/docs/prd/family/browse-families.md

 - Families are shown in two tabs: `Current` & `Archived`
 - `Current` tab shows the all current active family and `Archived` tab shows all archived family.
 - Shows families count with each tab.
+- Shows one field `Search Family` from right side of the header.
+  - This field is applicable for both tabs.
+  - When user search any company, field label is changed to `Family`
+  - It is dropdown of all families (Active or Archived) in alphabetical order.
+  - On click of any family, open that family's details page in same page.
+  - When user change the tab, selected family is not RESET.
+  - When user refresh the page, selected family is RESET.
+  - When user opens the family details page from the search and back to details page, selected company is RESET.
+- Families are shown in pagination.
+Page size is 30.
 - Shows proper message when no family is available in any tab.
 - Shows Household details under each family.
 - Shows proper message when a family has no households.